Martin Reilly

 Martin Reilly (born 3 May 1987) is an Irish Gaelic footballer who plays for the Killygarry club and the Cavan county team.

 Association football

 A talented Association football player, Reilly was signed by Burnley F.C. in 2004.
 He spent two years at the club and released at the end of the 2005–06 season after making no first team appearances.
 Reilly is also a former Republic of Ireland under-18 international.
+He played as a left-back.

 Gaelic football

 Club

 After returning home from Burnley, Reilly decided to return to Gaelic football with his local club Killygarry.

-Killygarry reached their first county final in 51 years in 2022, facing Gowna on October 16.
+Killygarry reached their first county final in 51 years in 2022, facing Gowna on 16 October.
 Reilly scored a lobbed goal in the first half, but Gowna ran out seven-point winners.

 University

 On 28 February 2009, Reilly was at wing forward as DIT faced Cork IT in the Sigerson Cup final.
 Reilly scored one point as DIT suffered a five-point loss.

 On 23 February 2013, Reilly played in his second Sigerson final, with DIT facing UCC in the decider.
 DIT claimed their first Sigerson title after a dominant display.